cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-devices/warp/warp-settings.md

 <Aside type="note">

-If you are deploying [WARP in Managed mode](/connections/connect-devices/warp/deployment/mdm-deployment), refer to this [list of parameters](/connections/connect-devices/warp/deployment/mdm-deployment/parameters) instead.
-Any settings you configure on the Zero Trust Dashboard will be overridden by an MDM deployment.
-To ensure Dashboard settings are applied as intended, remove the corresponding parameters from your MDM deployment.
+If you are deploying [WARP in managed mode](/connections/connect-devices/warp/deployment/mdm-deployment), refer to this [list of parameters](/connections/connect-devices/warp/deployment/mdm-deployment/parameters) instead.
+Any settings you configure on the Zero Trust Dashboard will be overridden by the local policy deployed by your management software.
+To ensure Dashboard settings are applied as intended, remove the corresponding parameters from management configuration.

 </Aside>